snoby/base-drupal/README.md

 # base-drupal
-The base image that runs our drupal process
+The base image that runs our drupal process.
+This is just a simple ubuntu trusty image that will be used as the base image for us to inherit from.